 “Once there was a tree… and she loved a little boy.”
 A tree and a young boy have a special relationship, and they love each other.
 The boy climbs her trunk, eats her apples and sits in her shade.
-The boy visits the tree every day, and this makes the tree very happy.
+The boy visits the tree every day, making the tree very happy.

 As the boy grows up, he visits the tree less often.
 He only visits when he wants something from the tree.
 The tree gives the boy her apples to sell when he needs money.
 She lets him cut off her branches to build a house.
 He wants more but never seems happy.

-He tells the tree he wants to sail far away, so she lets him chop down her trunk to make a boat.
-As an old man, the boy returned to the tree, but she has nothing left to give; she is only a stump.
-She offers this a place for him to rest and when he sits down; the tree is happy.
+The boy tells the tree he wants to sail far away, so she lets him chop down her trunk to make a boat.
+The boy returned to the tree as an old man, but she had nothing left to give; she was only a stump.
+She offers this a place for him to rest, and when he sits down, the tree is happy.

 The Giving Tree by Shel Silverstein

 Illustrator: Shel Silverstein

 Publisher: Particular Books (2010)

 - Just a Dream by Chris Van Allsburg

 - Thank You, Omu! by Oge Mora